microsoft/hands-on-lab-github-copilot/docs/workshop.md

 <div class="warning" data-title="warning">

-> GitHub Copilot generates code predictions based on the environment it is being used in, so the content displayed may vary depending on the environment.
+> GitHub Copilot generates code predictions based on the environment it is being used in, so the content displayed may vary depending on your environment.

 </div>